 What is a Cultural District?

-Cultural districts are areas designated or certified by state governments that aim to foster a thriving arts and cultural sector through what can be viewed as a primarily economic development lens.
+Cultural districts are areas designated or certified by state governments that aim to foster a thriving arts and cultural sector.
+They are geographically designated portions of a jurisdiction that typically encompass a city or town center or neighborhood district.
 Many states have adopted legislation pertaining to the establishment of cultural districts.
 As of 2015, 13 states have established active cultural districts programs; one additional state has enacted a policy to support cultural districts but has not yet launched a program.
 Through these programs, approximately 250 cultural districts have been designated across the country.

 Cultural district programs strive to advance a variety of planning goals including tourism, historic preservation, business and job development, and the clustering of arts and cultural activity.
 Many states have also established criteria for certifying or designating cultural districts; assistance offered to districts by state arts agencies ranges from planning and technical assistance to tax incentives.

 Massachusetts General Laws (MGL) Chapter 10, Section 58A and authorizes the establishment of criteria and guidelines for state-designated cultural districts.
 The MCC defines a cultural district is "a specific geographical area in a city or town that has a concentration of cultural facilities, activities, and assets.
 It is a walkable, compact area that is easily identifiable to visitors and residents and serves as a center of cultural, artistic and economic activity."
 The goals of cultural districts in Massachusetts, as defined by MGL Chapter 10, Section 58A, are to:

 - Establish the district as a tourist destination